Colorado BICYCLE ACCIDENT LAWYERS

 Brian Weiss is a skilled personal injury lawyer with more than 20 years of legal experience in representing all types of accident victims and is an expert at Denver bicycle laws.
 He has been a lawyer since 1994 and has represented over one hundred bicycle riders who have been injured in crashes in Colorado.
 Brian is also an experienced cyclist and advocates for the Colorado cycling community.
 As a cyclist, he understands the unique aspects of a bike crash case that can make these types of cases more difficult than any other type of personal injury accident claim.
 An attorney who is not familiar with cycling, and the unique dangers cyclists face when riding on the roads of Colorado, can easily overlook crucial case details that can have a negative impact on the value of your case.

 Brian handles all aspects of the crash so that his clients can focus on getting better and hopefully back to what they want to do, like riding a bike.
 In fact, he has done this so well that over the last 10 years he has collected over $12 million on behalf of his clients.
+In addition to bicycle accidents, Brian is also motorcycle accident attorney.

 We have published “The Rules of the Road for Colorado Cyclists”, widely available in bike shops throughout the Colorado Metro area, to educate riders on their rights and responsibilities on Colorado roads.
+Contact Bike Law Colorado - Weiss Law LLC today.

 DEDICATED BIKE LAWYER WHO GETS RESULTS